Gothic (video game): Gameplay

 Main aspects of the gameplay include interactivity of the environment and exploration.
 While the story line is at some point of the game linear, the player character/protagonist is relatively unguided in the first phases of the game.
 He does not have a map and if he finds or buys one, it does not tell him more than his current position (no quest markers etc.), which promotes having to stay watchful while exploring the world.
-The player can decide which camp to join relatively early in the game, but the quests become increasingly linear as the game progresses, meaning the differences between the various factions disappear later in the game as there are no more camp affiliated quests to solve.
+The player decides which camp to join relatively early in the game, but the quests become increasingly linear as the game progresses, meaning the differences between the various factions disappear later in the game as there are no more camp affiliated quests to solve.

-The player character (the so called "nameless hero“), who is unskilled/untrained at the beginning, must complete quests and slay enemies (e.g. wild animals and monsters) to earn skill points, which are used to increase basic attributes and learn and improve skills.
+The player character (the so called "nameless hero"), who is unskilled/untrained at the beginning, must complete quests and slay enemies (e.g. wild animals and monsters) to earn skill points, which are used to increase basic attributes and learn and improve skills.
 They are spent by finding the appropriate teacher.
 Several skills have only one "level" (Sneaking, Acrobatics), while Pickpocketing and the fighting skills (one-handed weapons, two-handed weapons, bows and crossbows) have two proficiency levels.
 With each upgrade in fighting skills the player character has got improved weapon handling and faster combinations of attacks.
 If the Hero chooses to be a Mage (or joins the Swamp Camp), he will be able to learn Circles of Magic; of which there are 6.
 The major difference between the three factions in terms of character development is that Swamp Camp members cannot become mages, because they are limited to four magic circles (out of six).
 However, they gain access to magic earlier.
 The main attributes (strength, dexterity and mana) are increased in 1 or 5 point increments, starting at 10 and capping off at 100 (although the cap can be surpassed with the use of potions).
 Hunting wild animals can earn the player raw meat.
 This heals damage and can be sold.
 However, by using a stove or frying pan, the player may also choose to turn this into grilled meat, which heals much more effectively.
 Similarly, most of the activities other characters can be seen doing (playing musical instruments, stirring soup pots, urinating etc.) can be done by the main character as well (although with the exception of forging weapons these activities have little bearing on the game).